A pleasant ramble all around the hill.

 - These venerable maples, possibly 250 years old, may have marked one of Hanover’s earliest roads.
 Laid out in 1764, Half Mile Road passed just E of the summit of Balch Hill and ran parallel to and ½ mile E of the Connecticut River.

-- In a few more yards, reach the unmarked Fire Trail, a wide old woods road.
+- In a few more yards, reach the unmarked Fire Trail, a wide old farm lane.
 The summit is visible up the hill at L; across the way is the shell of yet another ancient maple.

 - Turn R onto the Fire Trail – this time it’s a practical name – the Fire Department can use this old road to reach the summit in an emergency.